krunoo53k/Artificial-cell-generation/README.md

     # source venv/bin/activate # On Linux/macOS
     ```
 2.  **Install dependencies:**
-    Install the required Python packages using `setup.cfg`.
+    Install the required Python packages for development using `dev.txt`.
 Navigate to the project root directory in your terminal and run:
-    ```bash
+    ```cmd
-    pip install -e .
+    pip install -r .\requirements\dev.txt
     ```
-    or
+    or if you prefer to install only the base packages
-    ```bash
+    ```cmd
-    pip install .
+    pip install -r .\requirements\base.txt
     ```
-    These commands will install the dependencies listed in `setup.cfg`.
+    These commands will install the dependencies listed in their respective requirements text files.
 The project is developed using Python 3.11.1, but newer versions should also work.
 3.  **Run example scripts:**
     The example scripts are located in the `examples/` directory.
     - To run the single-process dataset generation script (`generate_dataset.py`), navigate to the project root directory in your terminal and execute it using Python: